AhmedMamdouh74/RouteAndroidTask/README.md

 # RouteAndroidTask
-Android Application consisting of only 1 Activity when the user opens the app should check the network connectivity and if the device is connected to the internet then get the products and if it's not connected it will get the products Room database.
+Android Application consisting of only 1 Activity when the user opens the app should check the network connectivity and if the device is connected to the internet then get the products and if it's not connected it will get the products from Room database.

 ## Tech Stack
 - Clean Architecture with MVVM